2012 Vilmart & Cie Champagne 1er Cru ‘Coeur de Cuvee’ Brut

-“Vilmart & Cie. is not only one of the greatest grower-estates in Champagne, but one of the finest champagne producers of any type in the region.” -Peter Liem
+According to writer and critic Peter Liem, “Vilmart & Cie. is not only one of the greatest grower-estates in Champagne, but one of the finest champagne producers of any type in the region.”
+We couldn’t agree more!

 Founded by Désiré Vilmart in 1890, the Vilmart et Cie Estate has produced their own wines since the very beginning.
 Taking over the reins in 1995, Laurent Champs is the fifth generation to run this outstanding 11-hectare estate in the Premier Cru of Rilly la Montagne.
 Spread over only 12 parcels, Laurent’s dedication and his life’s work can best be seen walking through his impressive vineyard holdings.